ournetworks/ournetworks.ca/index.md

 **Is the "artefact" the conference?
 Or will we create a different kind of artefact to capture a conference from the future?**
 {:.mb-05}
-The artefact will be the wiki we collectively contribute to during the conference period of November 14–27, 2022.
-After November, we will produce a physical record (mayber stickers, maybe a poster) inspired by the wiki writings to send out by post to people who registered.
+The artefact will be related to the wiki we collectively contribute to during the conference period of November 14–27, 2022.
+After November, we will produce a physical record (maybe stickers, maybe a poster) inspired by the wiki writings to send out by post to people who registered.